JLW-7/JLW-7/README.md

 <br>

 ### 📁 Projects
 - [Zebra](https://github.com/pacerclub/zebra), a worklog platform built for developers.
-Check out its [frontend](https://github.com/pacerclub/zebra-frontend), built with next.js, or its [backend](https://github.com/pacerclub/zebra-backend), built with go.
+Check out its [frontend](https://github.com/pacerclub/zebra-frontend), built with next.js, or its [backend](https://github.com/pacerclub/zebra-backend), built with go and postgresql.
-- [Numera](https://github.com/JLW-7/Numera-Calculator-Website), a versatile calculator website for performing everyday calculations and conversions (e.g. simple math, BMI, average).
+- [Numera](https://github.com/JLW-7/Numera-Calculator-Website), a versatile calculator website for performing everyday calculations and conversions (e.g. simple math, BMI and more); built with html, css, js.
-- [ChopperDash](https://github.com/JLW-7/helicopter-game-in-javascript), a helicopter game where users avoid obstacles and collect coins to earn points.
+- [ChopperDash](https://github.com/JLW-7/helicopter-game-in-javascript), a helicopter game where users avoid obstacles and collect coins to earn points; built with javascript.
-- [Penguin Pi](https://github.com/JLW-7/Penguin-Pi-Reminder-Assistant), a smart voice-interactive reminder assistant built with Arduino.
+- [Penguin Pi](https://github.com/JLW-7/Penguin-Pi-Reminder-Assistant), a smart voice-interactive reminder assistant to remind users of their everyday belongings; built with Arduino and python.
-- [Solace](https://github.com/JLW-7/Solace-Emotional-Support-Website), an emotional support website for bullying victims and people with mental health challenges.
+- [Solace](https://github.com/JLW-7/Solace-Emotional-Support-Website), an emotional support website for bullying victims and people with mental health challenges (still in progress).
 <br>

 ### 🔗 Connect With Me